 Mooring buoys are used for securing a vessel or similar thing.
-A mooring buoy must have:
+Mooring buoy specifications:

-- a yellow light, if lighted.
-The light must conform to standards and guidelines in the Canadian Aids to Navigation System (TP 968); and - yellow retroreflective material, if material is used.
+- Coloured white and orange, the orange colour covering the top one third of the buoy above the waterline; - Display identification letter(s); - Yellow light, if lighted.
+The light must conform to standards and guidelines in the Canadian Aids to Navigation System (TP 968); and - Yellow retroreflective material, if material is used.